Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 from the original data: one with five features (3D Acceleration in x,y,z direction, heart rate and temperature) and the other with only three features (only 3D Acceleration).
-Standard time series data augmentation techniques and Generative Adversarial Networks (GANs) -based augmentation is applied to the seizures available inside dataset.
+Standard time series data augmentation techniques and Generative Adversarial Networks (GANs) -based augmentation is applied to the seizures available inside the dataset.
 The CNN trained without augmented data is used as a baseline to compare improvements that have been made using the augmented data.